unahouExosite/docs/exositeready/gwe/getting_started.md

 A few seconds after rebooting the gateway you should see two things change on the GWE device in your Murano account.

-  * The device's STATUS should be showing `activated`.
+  * The device's STATUS should be showing `activated`
-  * Data appear in the aliases/resources of your GWE device.
+  * Data appears in the aliases/resources of your GWE device

 You can also check to see if the gateway has successfully activated by checking for the existence of a CIK in the GWE configuration with the following command: